Steven Herzberg: Cricket career

 Herzberg played cricket primarily as a bowler, bowling right-arm off-spin.
 He made his senior cricket debut for Worcestershire County Cricket Club in England in the 1990 Refuge Assurance League, a List A cricket competition.
 He remained at the county for two seasons and played for the county Second XI regularly but did not make another appearance for the First XI.

 He made his first-class cricket debut for Western Australia (WA) against New South Wales in March 1992 in the 1991/92 Sheffield Shield.
 He returned to England for the 1992 season, playing once for Leicestershire's Second XI, before making his second first-class appearance for WA during the 1992/93 Sheffield Shield.
-He only played two senior matches for WA before moving to play for Tasmania in 1993/94, making seven first-class appearances for the side.
+He only played two senior matches for WA before moving to play for Tasmania in 1993/94, making seven first-class appearances for the team.

 In 1995 Herzberg returned to England to play for Kent County Cricket Club, making five first-class appearances for the First XI, before playing for Somerset in the 1997 season.
 On his Kent debut he took six wickets and claimed his only five-wicket innings haul, 5/33, against Leicestershire at Canterbury.
 At Somerset he played seven first-class matches and appeared three times in one-day matches for the county.

 During his career, which has been described as "somewhat chequered", Herzberg played for five senior teams.
 He made 21 first-class and five List A appearances, taking 47 first-class wickets.

 Personal life

 Herzberg is Jewish and played for the Australian cricket team at the 1989 and 1993 Maccabiah Games.
-He captained the side at the 1993 games at which they won the cricket gold medal.
-He has since been a selector for Australian sides for the games.
-He coached cricket in Israel in 1997 and 1998 and played in an Israeli side in 2008 against India A in a match to mark the 60th anniversary of the founding of Israel.
+He captained the team at the 1993 games at which they won the cricket gold medal.
+He has since been a selector for Australian teams for the games.
+He coached cricket in Israel in 1997 and 1998 and played in an Israeli team in 2008 against India A in a match to mark the 60th anniversary of the founding of Israel.
 He coached the Israeli national team at the 1997 ICC Trophy in Malaysia.

 Since retiring from professional cricket he has worked as a sales representative in the chocolate industry in Australia and operates his own corporate training firm, NRG Solutions.